-You’re not alone.
-These are two of the most affordable commercial-grade treadmills in the Nordictrack lineup, with great benefits like a touch-screen, full-color consoles, iFit Coach workouts, strong motors and extra long running belts.
+These are two of the most popular commercial-grade treadmills in the Nordictrack lineup.
+They both have great benefits like a touch-screen, full-color consoles, iFit Coach workouts, strong motors and extra long running belts.

 But they also look very similar – which leaves a lot of people wondering how they compare.